Game Management Unit 43A

 The Cibola area is probably one of the most popular spots in the unit.
 This area is encompassed by the Cibola National Wildlife Refuge, along with private land and many homes.
 There are two ways to get to Cibola.
 First, take the Cibola Road from Highway 95.
 This is about a 45-mile trip over a well maintained dirt road.
 Second you can go into California at Blythe and follow the signs along state route 78.
 From the Cibola area there are many washes leading to the mountain range.
 As stated earlier, these washes are used by the deer as travel corridors and hunting them back to the east could prove to be very productive.
 For rules and regulations that apply on the refuge, contact the Cibola National Wildlife Refuge or stop by their headquarters in Cibola.

 Overview: There is good dove hunting along the Colorado River between Ehrenberg and Cibola, and on the Cibola NWR.
 On Interstate 10 take exit 1, Ehrenberg.
 Go past the Flying J Travel Center and you will see a sign indicating river access.
 Turn left here onto Oxbow road and drive south along the river.
-It is about 18 miles along this road to Cibola, with the best dove hunting starting about 10 miles south of Ehrenberg.
-In Cibola, there is good opportunity for dove hunting on the agricultural fields of the Cibola Valley Conservation and Wildlife Area.
+It is about 18 miles along this road to Cibola, with the best dove hunting starting about 8 miles south of Ehrenberg.
+In Cibola, there is good opportunity for dove hunting on the agricultural fields of the Cibola National Wildlife Refuge.
+Consult special regulations on the refuge.
 There are also some popular dove hunting spots around the Quartzsite area.
-At milepost 114 off of state route 95, take the dirt road west towards Tyson Wash and Scott’s Lead Well.

 Overview: The outlook for quail hunting is fair to good on the Cibola NWR.
-Hunters should have success on the Island Unit, which is open for quail hunting until 3:00pm.
+Hunters should have success on the Island Unit.
 Quail hunting is also permitted on Farm Unit II except during the goose hunt.
 Be sure to read the Cibola NWR hunting regulations.
 These can be found in kiosks at the entrance to the refuge, on the island unit, and at the refuge office.
 Be aware that these regulations are revised often.

 Besides the Cibola NWR, there is a good amount of quail dispersed along the river corridor between Cibola and Ehrenberg.
 Hunters should have some success with fair to good opportunity along the Oxbow Road, and in the surrounding desert areas.